psychowood/cookidump/README.md

 where the options are:
 * `webdriverfile` identifies the path to the downloaded [Chrome WebDriver](https://sites.google.com/chromium.org/driver/) (for instance, `chromedriver.exe` for Windows hosts, `./chromedriver` for Linux and macOS hosts).
 Defaults to `chromedriver`, can be set via `CD_WEBDRIVER` env variable
 * `outputdir` identifies the path of the output directory (will be created, if not already existent).
 Defaults to `recipes`, can be set via `CD_OUTPUTDIR` env variable
+* `-o` or `--subdir` saves recipes inside outputdir in a specified subdirectory, useful for categoryzing.
+No default value, can be set via `CD_SUBDIR` env variable
 * `-s` or `--separate-json` creates a separate JSON file for each recipe; otherwise, a single data file will be generated.
 Defaults to `false`, can be set via `CD_SEPARATE_JSON` env variable
 * `-l LOCALE` or `--locale LOCALE` preselects the locale for cookidoo website (end of domain, ex. de, it, etc.)).
 No default value, can be set via `CD_LOCALE` env variable
 * `-p` or `--pdf` saves recipe in pdf format, together with json and html.
 Defaults to `false`, can be set via `CD_PDF` env variable